Should Employees Have Transparent Salaries? Part II

 Which One Works?

 Back in 2009, economists knew that the Sacramento Bee was relatively unknown.
-As a result they conducted a study to verify which model held true.
-The economists setup up a study where they would send several thousand emails to employees at three different University of California colleges alerting them of Sacramento Bee.
+As a result, they conducted a study to verify which model held true.
+The economists set up a study where they would send several thousand emails to employees at three different University of California colleges alerting them of Sacramento Bee.